Table of Contents

 Hair laser removal is a medical technique that removes unwanted hair using a focused beam of light (laser).
 A laser emits light absorbed by the pigment (melanin) in the hair during hair laser removal.
-The light energy is transformed into heat, which destroys the hair-producing tube-shaped sacs within the skin (hair follicles).
-This damage limits or delays hair growth in the future.
+The light energy converts to heat, damaging the follicles responsible for hair growth, resulting in restricted or slowed hair growth in the future.

 Why is it done?

 Laser depilation is utilized to remove unwanted hair.
 Common treatment areas include the bikini line, legs, armpits, upper lip, and chin.
 However, it is feasible to cure undesirable hair in practically all areas except the eyelid and its vicinity.
 Similarly, tattooed skin should not be treated.

 The effectiveness of hair laser removal depends on hair colour and skin type.
 The fundamental premise is that the hair’s pigment should absorb light but not the skin’s pigment.
 Therefore, the laser should only harm the hair follicle while avoiding skin injury.
 Therefore, contrasting hair and skin colours, such as black and fair skin, produce the most pleasing effects.